-To allow this, each Vue instance has a setProperty method:
+To allow this, each Vue instance has a setProperty method.
+For simple properties, this takes the form:

-'''

 setProperty: function (obj, prop, val, onSuccess, onFailure)

-'''

-The arguments are:
+For simple properties, the arguments are:

-- obj: the object identifier, such as one of the keys from search rows - prop: the name of the property to set, including namespaces - val: the value to assign this must be compatible with the type of the property - onSuccess: optional callback when the property has been successfully written back to the SmartSpace platform - onFailure: optional callback on failure to set the property value usually this will be because the wrong property name was given, the object identifier is invalid, or the current user is not a member of a role that can set the property.
-The function is called with three arguments: - operation: 'set' - property: the name of the property being set - error: the response from the server
+- · obj: the object identifier, such as one of the keys from search rows - prop: the name of the property to set, including namespaces - val: the value to assign this must be compatible with the type of the property - onSuccess: optional callback when the property has been successfully written back to the SmartSpace platform - onFailure: optional callback on failure to set the property value usually this will be because the wrong property name was given, the object identifier is invalid, or the current user is not a member of a role that can set the property.
+The function is called with three arguments: - operation: 'set' - ° property: the name of the property being set - ° error: the response from the server and makes no change to the user data.
+Use setProperty to make the object known in user data back at the server.